MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/mobile/mobile-apps-copilot.md

 ## Change or refine your Copilot prompt

 To change or refine your query, tap one of the suggested prompts at the bottom of the chat window.
 For example, by default, when creating a summary, Copilot by default summarizes the current page.
-Using a suggested respose, you can ask it to summarize the entire report.
-Likewise, you can ask it shorten the response, provide more detail, etc.
+Using a suggested response, you can ask it to summarize the entire report.
+Likewise, you can ask it to shorten the response, provide more detail, etc.

 To view more suggestions, tap the refresh button to the side of the prompt suggestions.